UW-Macrostrat/Global-Geologic-Units/README.md

 # GeoDeepDive Application Template
 A template for building applications to extract information from published and pre-processed documents in the [GeoDeepDive](https://geodeepdive.org) infrastructure.
+For general information about this infrastucture, see the <a href="https://geodeepdive.org/about.html" target="_blank">GeoDeepDive website</a>.

 ## Getting started
 Dependencies: